At a Glance

 ✨Tip Number 1

 Familiarise yourself with the governance structure of schools in Hampshire.
-Understanding how these boards operate and the specific challenges they face will help you demonstrate your knowledge during any discussions or interviews.
+Understanding how these boards operate will help you demonstrate your knowledge during any informal discussions or networking opportunities.

 ✨Tip Number 2

-Network with current clerks or members of governance boards in your area.
-They can provide valuable insights into the role and may even refer you to opportunities, increasing your chances of landing the job.
+Reach out to current clerks or members of governance teams in your area.
+They can provide insights into the role and may even offer advice on how to stand out as a candidate.

 ✨Tip Number 3